Named-entity recognition: History

-Current challenges and research
+Current challenges

 Despite high F1 numbers reported on the MUC-7 dataset, the problem of named-entity recognition is far from being solved.
 The main efforts are directed to reducing the annotations labor by employing semi-supervised learning, robust performance across domains and scaling up to fine-grained entity types.
 In recent years, many projects have turned to crowdsourcing, which is a promising solution to obtain high-quality aggregate human judgments for supervised and semi-supervised machine learning approaches to NER.
 Another challenging task is devising models to deal with linguistically complex contexts such as Twitter and search queries.

 There are some researchers who did some comparisons about the NER performances from different statistical models such as HMM (hidden Markov model), ME (maximum entropy), and CRF (conditional random fields), and feature sets.
 And some researchers recently proposed graph-based semi-supervised learning model for language specific NER tasks.

 A recently emerging task of identifying "important expressions" in text and cross-linking them to Wikipedia can be seen as an instance of extremely fine-grained named-entity recognition, where the types are the actual Wikipedia pages describing the (potentially ambiguous) concepts.
 Below is an example output of a Wikification system: